Nepiki/Guides/Suikoden-(PlayStation).md

 Rockland - After capturing Varkas and Sydonia.
 In front of the mansion will be some imperial soldiers beating the shit out of some kid while another kid is crying.
 Stop them.

-Point of no return - I honestly don't know, but I'm sure the scene goes away after the story arc is over with.
+Point of no return - Delivering the bandits to Grady.

 ### [Protecting Kids Through College](https://retroachievements.org/Achievement/80188)